orizens/orizens.com/src/pages/blog/2014-07-03-fuseday-experiments-working-with-google-web-starter-kit-and-reactjs.md

   1. 2 html templates for starting a project
   2. A ready to use gulpfile with configuration for running builds, server task and more
   3. a style guide directory - which includes a demonstration of the various ui elements included in this kit
-  4. sass source files - for tweaking the settings of the ui elements in order to create a different &#8220;skin"
+  4. sass source files - for tweaking the settings of the ui elements in order to create a different "skin"

 as a foot note - after reading carefully the documentation of this kit, I discovered that you can clone the repo of this kit and follow a more organized procedure in order to get started.